cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 ---
 published: true
 layout: post
-title: PDF Reporting from Web Apps, How hard can it be?
+title: 'PDF Reporting from Web Apps, How hard can it be?'
 subtitle: 'Part 1: Considerations for a robust PDF or Web reporting solution?'
 cover-img: /assets/img/crawfish-banner.jpg
 thumbnail-img: /assets/img/pdf-icon.png